FactomProject/FactomDocs/factomDataStructureDetails.md

 A Chain Name is a value to uniquely identify a Chain.
 It can be a random number, a string of text, a public key, or hash of some private directory path.
 The choice of Chain Name is left up to the user.
 The Chain Name can be specified with multiple sequential byte strings.
 They are treated as different segments of data instead of concatenated, to differentiate trailing bytes of one segment from leading bytes of the next segment.

-There can be a maximum of 255 segments in a Chain Name.
 The individual segment length are limited by how many bytes can fit in an Entry (approx 10 KiB).
+There must be at least one element in the Chain Name, and each element must be at least 1 byte long.

 ### ChainID